swaptacular/swpt_accounts/protocol.rst

 coordinator_request_id : int64
    Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-   identifies the accepted request from the coordinator's point of view, so that the coordinator can match this message with the issued request to prepare a transfer.
+   identifies the finalized prepared transfer from the coordinator's point of view, so that the coordinator can pair this message with the issued request to finalize the prepared transfer.

 recipient_identity : string
    Identifies the recipient's account.
 It MUST be the same as in the corresponding ``PreparedTransfer`` message.